artefactual/atom-docs/admin-manual/security/application.rst

    read_only: true

-Once again, you will need to restart PHP-FPM after editing tihs file.
+Once again, you will need to restart PHP-FPM after editing this file.

 ..
 IMPORTANT::